There is no introduction for this policy.

 The Office of the Registrar is responsible for the management of the registration process by which students enroll in, drop, and withdraw from courses.
 Through the registration process, students assume academic and financial responsibility for the courses in which they enroll.
 They are relieved of these responsibilities only by formally terminating enrollment by dropping or withdrawing in accordance with deadlines specified in the Academic Calendar and the corresponding prorated refund schedule available on the Student Accounts website.

-Assignments are made according to student classification and cumulative hours earned for undergraduate students and can be viewed online.
+Assignments are made according to student classification and cumulative hours earned for undergraduate students and can be viewed on the Niner Central website.

 University policies determine when students may enroll or adjust their enrollment in courses.
 General deadlines are shown below and specific deadlines for a given term are available online.

-The Add/Drop period runs through the sixth business day of the Fall and Spring semesters (the second business day for the first and second Summer sessions).
+The Add/Drop period runs through the 6th business day of the Fall and Spring semesters and on the 2nd business day for Summer full and half terms.

 During the Add/Drop Period, students can: